Actions

 SecMarker IGNORE_LOCALHOST

-Example from the OWASP CRS:
+# another Example from the OWASP CRS

 SecMarker BEGIN_HOST_CHECK